Terms

 The act of drawing funds from an open credit line up to the available credit limit.Fill

-A fill represents the full lifecycle: Detecting a user intent, borrowing liquidity, executing the transaction, repaying liquidity, and realizing solver and protocol profits.Health Factor
+A fill represents the full lifecycle: detecting a user intent, borrowing liquidity, executing the transaction, repaying liquidity, and realizing solver and protocol profits.Health Factor

 A single number indicating how close a position is to liquidation, calculated as(Collateral Value x Maintenance LTV) / Outstanding Debt.
 A Health Factor above 1.0 is safe; below 1.0 the position is eligible for liquidation.